aspose-slides/Aspose.Slides-Documentation/java/developer-guide/presentation-content/powerpoint-charts/chart-workbook/_index.md

 type: docs
 weight: 70
 url: /java/chart-workbook/
+keywords: "Chart workbook, chart data, PowerPoint presentation, Java, Aspose.Slides for Java"
+description: "Chart workbook in PowerPoint presentation in Java"
 ---

-## **Chart Workbook**
-### **Set Chart Data from Workbook**
+## **Set Chart Data from Workbook**
-A new property has been added to set chart data from workbook.
-Now Aspose.Slides does allow [readWorkbookStream()](https://apireference.aspose.com/slides/java/com.aspose.slides/IChartData#readWorkbookStream--) and [wrtiteWorkbookStream()](https://apireference.aspose.com/slides/java/com.aspose.slides/IChartData#writeWorkbookStream-byte:A-) methods to read and write chart data workbooks containing chart data edited using Aspose.Cells.
-However, the chart data needs to be organized in same way or of similar type as of source type.
-Below sample example is given.
+Aspose.Slides provides the [ReadWorkbookStream](https://reference.aspose.com/slides/java/com.aspose.slides/IChartData#readWorkbookStream--) and [WriteWorkbookStream](https://reference.aspose.com/slides/java/com.aspose.slides/IChartData#writeWorkbookStream-byte:A-) methods that allow you to read and write chart data workbooks (containing chart data edited with Aspose.Cells). **Note** that the chart data has to be organized in the same manner or must have a structure similar to the source.

+This Java code demonstrates a sample operation:

 ```java
 Presentation pres = new Presentation();